maxproton/pwd/README.md

 Usage
 ----
-pwd is a php script and is ran as follows
+pwd is a php|python script and is ran as follows

 <code>
 php pwd.php --file=[path to list of words] --output=[where you want the list saved]

+python3 pwd.py --file=[path to list of words] --output=[where you want the list saved]
 </code>

 <code>--file</code> and <code>--output</code> are mandatory